avkovalevs/pg_central/README.md

 export HCLOUD_TOKEN="insert api token here"
 ~~~

+3. Add public key to variable.tf.
+These variables must be changed: ssh_key_name and ssh_public_key
-3. Run the terraform commands below to initialize the configuration:
+4. Run the terraform commands below to initialize the configuration:
 ~~~
 terraform init
 terraform plan
 ~~~
-4. Apply the configuration using command below:
+5. Apply the configuration using command below:
 ~~~
 terraform apply
 ~~~

+### Software deployment using Ansible
+These steps will cover installation and tuning PG software, setup common steps for nodes.